 2. Earthborn Holistic Coastal Catch Grain-Free Dry Dog Food

-If your dog suffers from allergies, finding a high-fiber dog food can be tough due to the unique nature of the ingredients.
+If your dog suffers from allergies, finding a high-fiber dog food to help with anal gland issues can be tough due to the unique nature of the ingredients.
 Luckily, Earthborn Holistic has a great grain-free formula.

 Its fiber content comes from all-natural ingredients.
 You'll find fruits and vegetables, such as carrots, apples, and spinach.
 The fiber makes up about 4 percent of the recipe.
 When it comes to protein, this particular recipe utilizes a collection of fish.